Nowu/biosite/README.md

 # My old bio site.

-It's extreamly messy and was rashed.

-I won't be updating this in the future.
+# It's extreamly messy and was rashed, I won't be updating this in the future.